BitcoinUnlimited/BitcoinUnlimited/doc/opdatasigverify.md

 ## Reference Implementation

 Please refer to [this github branch](https://github.com/gandrewstone/BitcoinUnlimited/tree/op_datasigverify) for a complete implementation.
+Implementation is in src/test/interpreter.cpp/h and unit tests are located at src/test/script_tests.cpp.

-But the opcode implementation is short enough to include here:
+The opcode implementation is short enough to include here:
 ```c++
 // This code sits inside the interpreter's opcode processing case statement
 case OP_DATASIGVERIFY: